 Do you ship kombucha?

-Unfortunately we are not currently set up to ship our kombucha.
-It would require special packaging and would be pretty heavy — that means it would be expensive to do as well.
-Have you seen our Find It Map for a store new you.
+You can get our kombucha shipped to you via Amazon!
+Otherwise check out our Find It Map for a store new you.
 If you click on the link below and type in your location it will show you all of the closest retailers.
 Our goal is to be sold everywhere.
 If we aren’t sold at your favorite spots, please email us and tell us your recommended retailers.
 We will pass that info on to our sales team and try to make it happen!